 By going into these things, we end up examining our own relationship to them, revealing the process of our own thinking and bringing about a clarity in our whole being.

 This is the beginning of understanding.
-Not intellectually, not verbally, but actually.
+Not intellectually, not verbally, not emotionally, but actually.
 With your heart and your mind.

 The very bringing about of this understanding is the "awakening of intelligence."
 And from there, this intelligence, which isn't yours or mine, acts wherever you are.